Jogga/haze/src/privacy.md

 ## Newsletter

-Thank you for your interest in the privacy notices for this newsletter.
-I'd like to inform you thoroughly and transparently on the protection of your personal data.
+I'd like to inform you on the protection of your personal data.

 ### Double opt-in and logging